janasbat/apple-tree-perlin-animation/README.md

 I chose Perlin noise to animate various properties of the apple tree circles (branches and trunk).

 ### Properties I Animated:
-1. Size (diameter) of each circle pulses gently over time.
+1. The size of each circle changes using a pulse animation
-2. Color shift on the top and bottom of each circle (especially visible on branches).
+2. There is a color shift on the top and bottom of each circle (especially visible on branches).
-3. Stroke weight is also animated to subtly throb with the animation.
+3. Stroke weight is added and animated to slightly beat with the animation.

-These effects simulate a breathing, living tree that reacts to invisible natural forces.
+These effects symbolise a breathing, living tree that reacts to natural forces.

 ---